Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openpgp-keygen-backup.rst

    > gpg --export-secret-keys --armor jane@example.com | gpg --symmetric --cipher-algo AES256 -o sec-key.gpg

+A passphrase prompt will be shown to you on running the above command.
+You must need to keep this passphrase safely for successful decryption of your private key.

 On linux following command can be used to secure wipe and delete the unencrypted backup of key from the disk.

 .. code-block:: bash